 Helicobacter pylori (H. pylori) is a bacteria that lives in the digestive tract.
 Experts claim up to two-thirds of the world's population has H. pylori.

-Treatment for H. pylori infection with ulcers usually consists of one to two weeks of medication.
-The infected individual will take antibiotics -- often two kinds -- to get rid of the bacteria, as well as an acid-blocker medication to heal the stomach lining, keep the ulcers from returning, and reduce pain and inflammation.
+One or two weeks of medication is the most common treatment for an H. pylori infection with ulcers.
+The infected individual will take antibiotics—often two kinds—to get rid of the bacteria, as well as an acid-blocker medication to heal the stomach lining, keep the ulcers from returning, and reduce pain and inflammation.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.